NayanaChandrika99/doc-classifier/README.md

 # Tennr Classifier Scaffold

 This repository hosts the groundwork for a multi-patient document splitter.
-Completed phases include:

-- **Phase 1:** environment scaffolding, configuration loader, logging helpers, and base tests.
-- **Phase 2:** PDF rendering and OCR modules, plus inspection tooling.
-- **Phase 3:** regex-based identifier extraction producing structured patient entities.
-- **Phase 4:** fuzzy matching and entity linking to cluster identifiers into patient-level profiles.
-- **Phase 5:** page assignment logic that maps each page to the linked patient or flags it for manual review.
-- **Phase 6:** document splitting and metadata export producing per-patient PDFs and JSON summaries.
+The pipeline ingests a multi-patient PDF, renders pages, runs OCR, extracts patient identifiers using rule-based heuristics, links entities into patient profiles, classifies pages to patients, and emits per-patient PDFs plus metadata via both a CLI and FastAPI API.

 ## Environment Setup